77-777/Windows---Config-Deployment/config/my-config.md

 * Set file manager to start with devices and drives rather than Home.
 * Pin to favourites frequently accessed folder locations you know of.
+* Make recycle bin ask for confirmation of deletion.

 ...